What to expect from dynamical modelling of galactic haloes: Results from MRII: the irreducible uncertainty of steady-state models

-Assuming the black ellipse and the magenta 1-$\sigma$ error contour would have the same size if the true effective number of phase independent particles are properly considered, we can make a rough estimate of the effective numbers of phase-independent particles.
+Assuming the black ellipse and the magenta 1-$\sigma$ error contour would have the same size if the true effective number of phase independent particles are properly considered, we can make a rough estimate of the effective numbers of phase-independent particles \footnote{A possible dependence on the spherical assumption has been ignored here.}.
 In the left plot, the size of the black ellipse is roughly 10 times larger than the size of the magenta contour, which means the effective number of particles can be roughly estimated as $1/10^2$ times the total number of particles.
 The mean number of tracer dark matter particles in these MRII haloes is about $10^5$.
 Thus the mean effective particle number is $N_{\rm eff}\sim 1000$.
 Applying the same analysis to the right panel leads to approximately the same result.
 This again confirms our interpretation that the irreducible bias is controlled by the intrinsic number of independent particles in the halo.
 We return to discussions of the effective particle number in Sec.~\ref{sec:merger}.
+Also note we have so far ignored other possible sources of systematic uncertainty in our modelling and the effective number of particles are estimated by assuming the uncertainties are dominated by violations of the steady state assumption.
+More detailed discussion will be made in Sec.~\ref{sec:depen}, including investigating the dependence on deviations from spherical symmetry (Sec.~\ref{sec:shape}).